 Insert the name of the Text Box to be updated during the playback of the macro.
 The Header name must match exactly with the header of the Text Box previously defined in the macro script.

 Box Content

 Enter the information to be displayed or updated in the Text Box into the Box Content field.
-This text replaces any information previously displayed in the Text Box.
+This text will replace any information that was previously displayed in the Text Box.

 Explorer